-Servicing the communities of Allen Park, Southgate, and Wyandotte
+Servicing the communities of Allen Park, Southgate, Riverview, and Wyandotte

-Downriver Central Animal Control (DCAC) is a state licensed animal shelter in Michigan and the consolidation of three cities' animal control departments (Allen Park, Southgate, and Wyandotte).
-All cities adopted uniform ordinances on April 1, 2013.
+Downriver Central Animal Control (DCAC) is a state licensed animal shelter in Michigan and the consolidation of four cities' animal control departments (Allen Park, Southgate, Riverview, and Wyandotte).

 Our facility handles stray intakes, owner surrenders, investigations of animal abuse and neglect, and other animal control matters.
 We do not perform adoptions at our facility.
 All of our adoptions are handled by our adoption center, Wyandotte Animal Adoption Center (WAC).
 DCAC staff and volunteers work diligently to reunite strays with their owners, and to evaluate all animals in the facility to determine if any require medical attention.
 If an animal remains unclaimed after the legally mandated stray hold has ended, staff/volunteers from both facilities will work together to transfer animals deemed adoptable (with regard to temperament and health) to our premiere adoption center in Wyandotte.